Marineland of Florida: Rebirth

 Hurricanes Floyd and Irene in 1999 forced the park to close for two months.
 Damage was extensive with the famous boardwalk destroyed and the walkways to Whitney park collapsing due to erosion, and the filtration plant under threat of falling into the ocean.
 Other buildings suffered damage including the iconic Marineland sign.
 In 2003, all of the park buildings west of Highway A1A were demolished leaving only the original structures along the Atlantic Ocean, as well as the original administration building.
-In 2004, after being battered by three more hurricanes, the park closed completely for renovations as part of a development scheme by the Atlanta-based developer, Jim Jacoby; it reopened on March 4, 2006 as the Dolphin Conservation Center.
-A working relationship was established with the Georgia Aquarium to operate the center until it was sold to Georgia Aquarium in 2011.
-Today modern equipment and highly trained staff attend to the animals and visitors who still come to the park.
+In 2004, after being battered by three more hurricanes, the park closed completely for renovations as part of a development scheme by the Atlanta-based developer, Jim Jacoby; it reopened in 2006 as the Dolphin Conservation Center.